HMML Global Operations: India

 • Partners

-Central European University in Budapest, Hungary (CEU); Roshan Cultural Heritage Institute; Digital Preservation of Kerala Archives (DiPiKA); École française d’Extrême-Orient (EFEO, Paris and Pondicherry); Centre for the Study of Manuscript Cultures at Universität Hamburg (CSMC); Vadakke Madham Brahmaswam (Vedic Research Centre, Thrissur)
+Central European University in Budapest, Hungary (CEU); Roshan Institute for Persian Studies; Digital Preservation of Kerala Archives (DiPiKA); École française d’Extrême-Orient (EFEO, Paris and Pondicherry); Centre for the Study of Manuscript Cultures at Universität Hamburg (CSMC); Vadakke Madham Brahmaswam (Vedic Research Centre, Thrissur)

 HMML is actively pursuing projects in India and throughout South Asia.
 Work in India began in 2008 with colleagues from CEU, establishing ties with the ancient Saint Thomas Christians of Kerala in southwest coastal India, who trace their origins back to the earliest Christian era.
 Their tradition, rooted in the Syriac Christianity of Mesopotamia and incorporating elements of local culture, survived the arrival of Portuguese missionaries in the late 15th century.
 Archivist Reverend Father Ignatius Payyappilly of the Archdiocese of Ernakulam-Angamaly, Kerala, led the field work beginning in 2008 to digitize paper and palm-leaf manuscripts written in Syriac, the local language of Malayalam, and Malayalam Garshuni (Malayalam written with Syriac alphabet).
 In 2018, HMML began working in northern India with the library of the Raja of Mahmudabad in Lucknow—a collection of over 2,000 Persian manuscripts still held by the family.
 These collections in Kerala and Uttar Pradesh illustrate the blending of imported religious and literary culture fused with local traditions.